BraccioCodes/loan-preapproval-ml/README.md

 ## 🔎 Project Overview

 A classification model to predict whether a loan application should be approved or rejected based on various financial and demographic features.
-First I tried using logistic regression as a basic model, and then moved onto XGBoost, a state-of-the-arm boosting method.
+First I tried using logistic regression as a basic model, and then moved onto XGBoost, a state-of-the-art boosting method.
 This will be the final project to complete my data analytics certificate, and the motivation behind it was my experience working as a bank teller and gauging people's eligibility for a loan on a daily basis.

 ---